How Lagarde’s flippancy led to godsend for EU governments fighting Covid-19

 The NTMA started the year with about €16 billion of cash on it balance sheet.
 It has subsequently raised €5 billion in the long-term bond markets – which would essentially cover about €20 billion of debt that is due to be repaid this year, including a €10.6 billion bond that matures next month.

-The State’s debt agency had originally planned at the beginning of 2020 to raise between €10 billion and €14 billion to prefund the redemption of bonds that fall due next year as the Government targeted a budget surplus of 0.7 per cent of gross domestic product (GDP).
+The State’s debt agency had originally planned at the beginning of 2020 to raise between €10 billion and €14 billion to prefund the redemption of bonds that fall due next year as the Government targeted a budget surplus of 0.7 per cent of gross domestic product.

 “It’s finger in the air stuff at this stage,” says Ryan McGrath, head of fixed income strategy at Cantor Fitzgerald Ireland.
 “It really all depends on the length of the crisis, the level of a shock inflicted on the economy – and what that means for social spending and tax revenues – as well the possibility of second-round economic effects.”